 Initial environmental and social screening by the World Bank Safeguards Specialists of the ESF ESS and site visits carried out by the SIRAP PST have informed the preliminary identification of impacts based on the extent of works described in Section 2.
-As more detailed design information becomes available, these impacts will be revisited and updated where necessary.
+During the detailed design, information on additional impacts have been identified and have been updated here accordingly.